 If you want to explore every nook and cranny of Hollywood, it would take you several days - but if you've only got one day, you can still enjoy the best of what it has to offer.
-I'm here to help you navigate the most interesting and enjoyable parts of Tinseltown, which avoiding the gaudy, mundane and just plain cheesy parts.
+Here's how to navigate the most interesting and enjoyable parts of Tinseltown, while avoiding the gaudy, mundane and just plain cheesy parts.

 Charge up your camera, put on your walking shoes and gas up the car.
 You've got a lot of ground to cover and not much time to do it.

 How to Spend Your Day in Hollywood, California

 If you get up fairly early and don't dawdle, you can see all of these sights in a day.

 - Take a Real Studio Tour: If you're looking for a theme park with thrill rides, go to Universal Studios, but if you want an authentic, behind-the-scenes tour that shows you how movies are made, take a tour at one of the other studios instead.
 The tours take about two hours and some studios are closed on the weekend.

 - Farmers Market: It's not quite in Hollywood proper, but the Farmers Market is close by and a great place to get an inexpensive meal.
 Early risers can start their day by eating breakfast here.
 If you're off to a slow start, go in the early evening and enjoy a meal at one of their award-winning food stands.

 - See the Hollywood Sign: You can see the Hollywood Sign from many places around Los Angeles, but a quick drive up Mulholland Drive or above the Hollywood Reservoir will reward you with a glimpse of living in the Hollywood Hills and some great city views, too.
 Allow about an hour for the round trip drive.

 - Hollywood Bowl: If your day can extend into the night, this summer concert series is one of the best outdoor music experiences anywhere.